1. Home

 Image of an older man sitting on the floor placing shoe orthotics (inserts) into his tennis shoes.

 Many seniors have tried prefabricated, over-the-counter inserts.
-These can be bought at most stores for under fifty dollars, making them a popular and affordable option.
+Most stores sell them for under fifty dollars, making them a popular and affordable option.

 Over-the-counter inserts offer cushion and arch support, providing relief for many without customization.
 Many brands are available, and some doctors prescribe them for foot pain.